jtan052/Text-Adventure-Running-on-Seas-Edge/README.md

 and state machines.
 Running on Sea's Edge is a practice of using state machines to map out an entire text adventure, and using the tools Unity provides in order to load different scenes dependent on the player choice.

-To play, see TextAdventureFantasy > Builds > Build > TextAdventureFantasy
+To play, see TextAdventureFantasy > RunningOnSeasEdgePCBuild > TextAdventureFantasy.exe